kuanhenglin/eggmacs/README.md

 ###### Components
 [Components](https://github.com/kuanhenglin/eggmacs/tree/main/client/src/components)
-are modules that include visual React *components*, such as the templates for forms (profile updates, for example) and templates for the search results.
-This is to provide visual clarity in the react implementation, and simplify the creation of the website visuals.
+are modules that include visual React *components*, such as the templates for forms (e.g., profile updates) and templates for the search results.
+This is to provide visual clarity in the React implementation and simplify the creation of the website visuals.

 ###### Methods
 [Methods](https://github.com/kuanhenglin/eggmacs/tree/main/client/src/methods)
-are the 'connecting routines' for the website; these are what the frontend uses to connect with the backend code, and ultimately fetch data from MongoDB
+are the 'connecting routines' for the website; these are what the frontend uses to connect with the backend code, and ultimately fetch data from MongoDB.

 ###### Pages
 [Pages](https://github.com/kuanhenglin/eggmacs/tree/main/client/src/pages)
 are the visualization of each individual component of TeMC.
 These are implemented using *methods* and *components*, along with supplemental code.
-If App.js is the heart of the website, these are the limbs, with each website page being divided into its own file here!
+If `App.js` is the heart of the website, these are the limbs, with each website page being divided into its own file here!

 ### Backend